International Chinese Language Teachers (Confucius Institute) Scholarships

 Category 4: Scholarship for Bachelor's Degree in Teaching Chinese to Speakers of Other Languages (BTCSOL) Students

-Successful applicants will begin studying in September 2020 or March 2021 and the grant will cover 4 academic years.
+Successful applicants will begin studying in September 2021 and the grant will cover a maximum of 4 academic years.
 Scholarships for this category will be awarded to students who fulfil the following eligibility criteria:

 - Applicants must be non-Chinese citizens aged from 16-35 and in good health.